 Adding a basement is a great way to add extra space when other extension options are limited, but creativity and careful planning is needed to pull off a bright and comfortable space.
 Basements lend themselves particularly well to roof glazing – particularly walk-on floorlights, which maintain a flush floor-level for the space above the basement while introducing much-needed light into the space.
 If the basement extends out beyond the living areas above, a full walk-on glass roof can be integrated into the garden design.

 Proper use of internal glazing is key for large subterranean spaces.
 Frameless glass partitions are an excellent way of dividing the space while allowing daylight to flow uninterrupted, while glass balustrades can be used to line the stairs to the upper floors.

 If the basement runs out into the garden, a sunken courtyard can be designed to create another medium for light to reach the living space.
-At garden-height, frameless glass balustrades can line the edges of the courtyard to provide uninterrupted light transmission into the space below, while ultra slim sliding or pivoting doors can provide a minimal bridge between the basement and the outdoor space.
+At the garden height, frameless glass balustrades can line the edges of the courtyard to provide uninterrupted light transmission into the space below, while ultra-slim sliding or pivoting doors can provide a minimal bridge between the basement and the outdoor space.
 The Gibson Square project did just that.

 Loft and roof extensions

 Loft extensions are a hugely popular way to expand the home without increasing the building’s footprint, and rarely pose an issue when it comes to planning permission.
 Roof extensions typically benefit from dormer windows, which protrude out of the roof to provide extra space within the sloping ceilings.
 Sliding glass doors can be integrated instead of windows to provide a balcony area overlooking the garden.